RuiOliveira83/MS4_Code_Aquatics/README.md

 * As a shopper user, I want to be able to sort the products by name, price and category so that I can easily identify the best for me;
 * As a shopper user, I want to be able to view individual product details such as price, description and rating so that I can decide if that's the product I want to buy;
 * As a shopper user, I want to view the total of my purchase at any time so that I can avoid spending too much;
-* As a shopper user, I want to easily view the items in my bag so that I can all the items of my purchase and the cost of those items ;
+* As a shopper user, I want to easily view the items in my bag so that I can check if I have everything I want;
 * As a shopper user, I want to adjust the items in my bag before the checkout so that I can easily make changes before checking out;
 * As a shopper user, I want the payment to feel secure, safe and easy so that I can have confidence in this website and a peaceful experience;
 * As a shopper user, I want to view an order confirmation after checking out so that I can verify I didn't make any mistakes;